cho-ys/rest-api-samples/java-rest/java-rest-export/README.md

 OR

-You can use Microstrategy REST API `PUT /admin/restServerSettings/security` and Set `"allowAllOrigins": true`
+You can use MicroStrategy REST API `PUT /admin/restServerSettings/security` and Set `"allowAllOrigins": true`
 Ex:

 ```json